Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lourdes Gurriel Jr. and the Arizona Diamondbacks will square off against Pete Alonso and the New York Mets at Chase Field on Wednesday at 9:40 PM ET, in the second game of a three-game series.
+Christian Walker and the Arizona Diamondbacks head into the final of a three-game series against Tommy Pham and the New York Mets at Chase Field, Thursday at 9:40 PM ET.

-The favored Diamondbacks have -110 moneyline odds to win against the underdog Mets, who are listed at -110.
-A 9.5-run total has been set for the contest.
+The Mets are +105 moneyline underdogs for this matchup with the favored Diamondbacks (-130).
+The total is 10 runs for this game (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.